Pavitrajangir/DocuChat/README.md

 already know the answer to — that's the fastest way to sanity-check retrieval is actually working (does the cited excerpt match where the real answer lives in the doc?).

-## Verified before delivery
-- All backend files pass `node --check`
-- 8 unit tests pass covering chunk boundary behavior and cosine similarity math (`cd backend && npm test`)
-- Frontend builds cleanly with `npm run build`
-- Server boots and mounts all routes without crashing

-**Not yet tested: an actual end-to-end run with real MongoDB + Gemini credentials**, same as the Interview Copilot project.
-You'll hit real things to debug — that's normal.

-## Before you use this as a resume project
-Read `utils/chunker.js` and `utils/vectorSearch.js` first — both have inline comments explaining a real architectural decision and its tradeoff (fixed-size vs. semantic chunking, in-app cosine similarity vs. a dedicated vector database).
-Those two decisions, and being able to explain *when* the alternative would be the right call instead, are the actual technical depth this project is meant to demonstrate — write your defense doc from those two files.

-## Deploying
-Same process as the Interview Copilot project: Render for the backend, Vercel for the frontend, `VITE_API_URL` set to the Render URL + `/api`, `FRONTEND_URL` on Render set to the exact Vercel origin (no path, no trailing slash) for CORS.
-The `vercel.json` in this project already excludes `/api` from the SPA rewrite from the start — that one cost real debugging time last project, so it's fixed here before you hit it.